thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

   2. Instantiate the **IoT Foundation Starter** (https://console.ng.bluemix.net/catalog/starters/internet-of-things-foundation-starter/)
   3. Give it a name **<<your app name>>**
   4. After your application is running – click **ADD A SERVICE OR API**
+  5. Select Text to Speech from the Catalog
+  6. Search for entering “Text to “ in the Search field and click the icon
+  7. Create your Text To Speech service instance
+  8. Click CREATE
+  9. Restage the application
+ 10. After your application is running – click **ADD A SERVICE OR API**
-  5. Select **Internet of Things Foundation** from the Catalog
+ 11. Select **Internet of Things Foundation** from the Catalog
-  6. If the service is running click on the Service in your Bluemix application
+ 12. If the service is running click on the **Internet of Things Foundation** Service in your Bluemix application

 ***
 ### 2.1.2 Configure the Internet of Things Foundation Service